smallcluster/Lcalc/README.md

 # ![](logo.png) A lambda calculus interpreter

-λcalc is a untyped lambda calculus interpreter written in pure python :
+λcalc is a untyped lambda calculus interpreter written in pure Python :

 - Haskell ('\\') or utf8 lambda ('λ') notation
 - Leftmost-outermost Beta and/or Eta reduction